microsoft/LightGBM/docs/Parameters.rst

    -  ``.json`` file can be arbitrarily nested, and each split contains ``feature``, ``threshold`` fields, as well as ``left`` and ``right`` fields representing subsplits

-   -  categorical splits are forced in a one-hot fashion, with ``left`` representing the split containing the feature value and ``right`` representing other values
+   -  categorical splits are forced in a one-hot fashion, with ``left`` representing the split containing the feature value and ``right`` representing other values.

+   -  Note: the forced splic logic will be ignored if the split make gain worse.

    -  see `this file <https://github.com/Microsoft/LightGBM/tree/master/examples/binary_classification/forced_splits.json>`__ as an example